Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/customer-feedback.md

 The customer's language will automatically be picked up from their profile, and the questions presented to them in the correct language (if this has been configured, alternatively they will be presented in the default language for your instance).

 * You can easily choose to reorder how the questions are presented to the customer on the Customer or Employee Portals, by simply dragging and dropping the questions into the desired order on the list of questions.
-* You can change the maximum number of questions which can be defined via the the admin tool.
+* You can change the maximum number of questions which can be defined via the admin tool.
 Under Service Manager > Settings and the app.request.customerFeedback.maxQuestion setting.

 ## Providing Feedback
 On both the Customer and Employee Portals, customers will see a new Awaiting Feedback option on their request lists, when one or more of their closed requests is awaiting feedback.
 There is also a Drop Down option on their request list views to move between Active, Closed and Awaiting Feedback requests.